mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Conditional validation [<span class="pro"></span>](https://mui.com/store/items/material-ui-pro/)

 Having all cells of a row in edit mode allows validating a field based on the value of another one.
-To accomplish that, start by adding the `onEditCellPropsChange` as explained in the [cell editing](#client-side-validation).
+To accomplish that, start by adding the `preProcessEditCellProps` as explained in the [cell editing](#client-side-validation).
 When the callback is called, use the API to check the value of the other field and decide if the current value is valid or not.
 Return a new object contaning `params.props` and the `error` attribute with the validation status.
 Once at the least one field has the `error` attribute equals to true no new value will be committed.